-- 4. Use one or more of the following types: - 1.
-Visit-Supervised - 2.
-Visit-SW Parent (Father) - 3.
-Visit-SW Parent (Mother) - 4.
-Visit-SW Parent (Mother/Father) - 5.
-Visit-Unsupervised - 6.
-Visit-With Sibling - 7.
-Visit-Cancelled-No Make Up Required - 8.
-Visit-Did not occur.
-No Show - 9.
-Visit-Monitored - 5.
-When family time includes a sibling, use both family time and sibling visit case note types to record the visit. - 6.
-Upload reports from contractors or approved natural supports into file upload. - 2.
-To conduct sibling visits the caseworker must: - 1.
-Develop a written plan that includes the level of supervision, location, frequency, duration, transportation, and any other necessary details. - 2.
+To conduct sibling visits, the caseworker must:

+- 1. Develop a written plan that includes the level of supervision, location, frequency, duration, transportation, and any other necessary details. - 2.
 Determine the level of supervision and necessity for sibling visits based on: - 1.
 Age of the children. - 2.
 Children's perspective and input for youth 14 and over. - 3.
 Best interests of the children, including safety, health, and well-being. - 3.
 Review the sibling visit plan with case participants when there is: - 1.
 An increase or decrease in safety threats. - 2.
 A change in circumstances which causes an approved exception to apply and obtain supervisor approval when an exception applies. - 3.
 A change in circumstances when the reason for the exception no longer exists. - 4.
 A change in the well-being of the child. - 4.
 Review the sibling visit plan and any recommended changes: - 1.
 During all shared planning meetings and monthly supervisory case reviews. - 2.
 During monthly health and safety and caregiver visits. - 5.
 Document in FamLink: - 1.
 A visit plan for each child. - 2.
 All sibling visits or contacts in a case note including the following: - 1.
-Date, time, and location of visit. - 2.
-Participants in the visit. - 3.
+Date, time, and location of visit.

+- 2. Participants in the visit. - 3.
 Type of contact, e.g., in-person visit, phone call, video chat, or email. - 3.
 Use the following case note type: - 1.
 Visit-with siblings - 2.
 Use both family time and sibling visit case note types when it includes the child's parent and sibling. - 4.
-Upload reports from contractors and approved natural supports into File Upload. - 3.
+Upload non-contracted family time information obtained from approved natural supports. - 4.
 Exceptions for Sibling Visits - 1.
 When sibling visits are not occurring, the approved exception or reason must be documented and approved by the caseworker's supervisor.
 Approved exceptions are: - 1.
 A court order prevents or limits visits or contacts. - 2.
 DCYF determines visits or contacts are contrary to the child's health, safety, or well-being. - 3.
 DCYF determines visits or contacts will hinder reunification efforts. - 4.
 Child or sibling are developmentally able to determine their needs for sibling contact and request that contact occur less than two times per month, or not at all. - 5.
-Parent of a non-dependent sibling objects to or wishes to limit visits or contacts with the dependent sibling.

-- 6. The facility where the child or sibling resides prohibits or limits visits or contacts with siblings, e.g., during an intake period at an in-patient facilities. - 7.
+Parent of a non-dependent sibling objects to or wishes to limit visits or contacts with the dependent sibling. - 6.
+The facility where the child or sibling resides prohibits or limits visits or contacts with siblings, e.g., during an intake period at an in-patient facility. - 7.
 Child is on the run from their placement for a majority of the calendar month. - 8.
 Child is not complying with visitation arrangements. - 2.
 Document for all exceptions or other reasons siblings are not having visits or contacts in the Sibling or Incarcerated Parent Visit Details tab on the Visit Plan and Referral page and obtain supervisor approval in FamLink.